mikeoconnor0308/vagrant-docker-swarm/README.md

 # Docker Swarm Vagrant

-This is a Vagrantfile and ansibe playbook for spinning up a docker swarm.
+This is a Vagrantfile and ansible playbook for spinning up a docker swarm.
 Based on [vagrant-docker-swarm](https://github.com/tdi/vagrant-docker-swarm) by Dariusz Dwornikowski, modified to use ansible and expose API over TCP.
+A registry service is also created so you can host your own containers on the swarm.

 # Customize